Deploy a Sample Ruby on Rails Application

 buildpack: ruby

-state since cpu memory disk details
+state since cpu memory disk logging cpu entitlement details

-Note: If you want to view log activity while the app deploys, launch a new terminal window and run cf logs cf-sample-app-rails.
+If you want to view log activity while the app deploys, launch a new terminal window and run cf logs cf-sample-app-rails.

-Step 5: Bind the Service Instance
+Step 5: Binding the service instance

-1. Run the command below to bind the service instance to the sample app.
+1. Run the following command to bind the service instance to the sample app.
 Once bound, environment variables are stored that allow the app to connect to the service after a cf push, cf restage, or cf restart command.

 $ cf bind-service cf-sample-app-rails rails-postgres